ComSSA/www.comssa.org.au/minutes/2014-08-06/index.md

 ## PMH server

   * The lab would have been renovated, so we may have a space with power
-  * Kieran will allow Nazara to help out with setting up the server
+  * Kieran will allow Nathaniel Roach to help out with setting up the server
   * Setup will hopefully occur tomorrow

 ## Open floor